CODE-at-TACC/summer-2016/robotics/COMPONENTS.md

 # Components

-Your robot consists of several major components.
-You can watch the video on them, or read the text for more details.
+Your robot consists of several major systems that might have several parts belonging to the same system.

+_*Try This:*_

+Try to identify the part or parts of a robot that might make up the robotics systems listed below.
+It's okay if you don't know what a system is - try to come up with a definition for it and make your best effort.

+- Chassis
+- Drive Train
+- Drive Control
+- Logic System
+- Power System

+_*Some Questions:*_

+- What definitions did you use to make your selections?
+- What do you think these systems might do?
+- What prior knowledge did you have that helped you decide which system a part belonged to?
+- What might have made a part difficult to classify?

-* TODO: YouTube on components of a robot *
+* TODO: YouTube on systems of a robot *

 _*Chassis*_